Festo-se/cyclonedx-editor-validator/docs/source/usage/init-sbom.rst

     This command provides a first draft of an SBOM for manual completion.

-    The created SBOM will be of the CycloneDX specification version 1.6.
+    The created SBOM is according to the CycloneDX specification version 1.6.

 Optional inputs
 ---------------

     Values for some fields can be provided to the command, those are:

     * The name for one author of the SBOM (metadata.authors[0].name) using the flag `--authors`,
     * The name of the supplier of the software (metadata.component.supplier.name) using the flag `--supplier`,
     * The name of the software (metadata.component.name) using the flag `--name`,